Not-Ethan/DataStructures/README.md

 # Data Structures and Algorithms In Java

 ## About
-A collection of common data structures and algorithms implemented in Java by me.
+A collection of common data structures and algorithms implemented by me in Java.

 ## Types Included: